lisandromilocco/lisandromilocco.github.io/index.md

 ---
 layout: default
-title: "Lisandro Milocco"
+title: "Milocco lab"
 ---

-## Welcome to my personal page!
+## Welcome!

-I am an evolutionary biologist from Argentina, now based in Sweden.
-I am an Assistant Professor at the [Department of Zoology, Stockholm University](https://www.su.se/department-of-zoology/) and a [DDLS Fellow](https://www.scilifelab.se/data-driven/) at [SciLifeLab](https://www.scilifelab.se/researchers/lisandro-milocco/).
+The Milocco Lab is based at the [Department of Zoology, Stockholm University](https://www.su.se/department-of-zoology/) and [SciLifeLab](https://www.scilifelab.se/researchers/lisandro-milocco/).

+We study how development shapes evolution using mathematical, computational, and data-driven approaches.
+Our goal is to understand and predict how biological systems generate variation and evolve over time.

 ---